 Choose "Standard" for a regular invoice.
 Choose "Deposit" to request a deposit from a client.
 Deposits can be credited to future standard invoices.
 You can also choose to create a recurring invoice.

 If you choose to create a new client at this stage, it will begin a client file.
 Only the client name is required to continue.
 We recommend completing as much of the form as you can since it will auto populate in other needed areas of the site, including your invoices.

 Invoices integrate directly with project management, time tracking, and expenses.
 You can also keep a product and services library that is easy to add to any invoice.

 Add a new line item

 If you have been using time tracker and project management, you can select "Add hours or billable project" and all of the un-billed stuff will show up for you to easily add to your invoice.
-Any un-billed retainers, time tracked (sorted by month and week), flat rate projects, or per item deliverables that are completed* can be added at this point.
+Any un-billed retainers, time tracked (sorted by month and week), flat rate projects, or per item tasks that are completed* can be added at this point.

 *Per item tasks can only be added to your invoice when they are in the column you designated as your completed column, or to the right of that column on your kanban board.